Highest Protein Seafood and Fish Options - Nordic Catch

 Halibut provides around 22g of protein per 100g serving, making it a substantial source of protein.
 Halibut is low in fat yet rich in essential nutrients like magnesium and phosphorus, which support bone and heart health.
 Its high protein content aids with muscle recovery and growth.

 Halibut's firm, meaty texture makes it ideal for grilling, baking, or pan-searing.
-For a lighter dish, try poaching or steaming the halibut to preserve its moisture and delicate flavor.
+Try poaching or steaming the halibut for a lighter dish to preserve its moisture and delicate flavor.
 Serve the fish with steamed vegetables or a fresh salad to round out a nutritious meal.

 6. Scallops